Venn vs. Float vs. Loop: Choosing the Best Financial Operating System for Your Business

 3) Security

 Venn employs strong security protocols such as data encryption, two-factor authentication (2FA), and fraud detection tools.
 It is registered with FINTRAC (M22941967) and complies with Canadian financial regulations.
+Venn has CDIC coverage of up to $100,000 of holdings.

 Float meets the industry standard for financial security with data encryption, 2FA, and fraud prevention.
 It also complies with Canadian financial regulations, though without specific mention of FINTRAC registration.